Labor and employment law deals with a broad area of law that governs the rights and duties between employers and workers.

 - U.S. Department of Labor, Office of the Solicitor

 - Large law firms, including Chambers Top-ranked Labor and Employment law firms, such as Jones Day, Morgan Lewis, Paul Hastings, and Proskauer Rose, will have labor and employment practices or will have attorneys who specialize within the field in their Litigation departments.

 - Firms specializing primarily in employer-side labor and employment law, including Littler Mendelson, Jackson Lewis, and Fisher and Phillips.

 - Office of Personnel Management administers the Fair Labor Standards Act for federal employees

 - State agencies that work on labor and employment issues may include Departments of Labor, Workforce Development, Industrial Accidents, and Labor Relations.

-- Private employee-side firms, such as James & Hoffman or Outten & Golden.
+- Private employee-side firms, such as James & Hoffman, Outten & Golden, or Correia & Puth.

 - Peggy Browning Summer Fellowship Program